OBOAcademy/obook/docs/lesson/ontology_design.md

 1. Undo the last change and save your work and commmit and create a pull request.

 ### Adding classes and automatically classifying them
-For teaching purposes, let's say we need a new class that is 'flower allergy'.
+For teaching purposes, let's say we need a new class that is 'fungal allergy'.

 1. Create a branch and re-open mondo-edit.obo
 1. Add a new term under owl:Thing named 'fungal allergy'.